manospits/Phenesthe/README.md

 ```

 #### Writing definitions
-Writing phenomena definitions in '_Phenesthe_'  is a very simple task!
+Writing phenomena definitions in _Phenesthe_  is a very simple task!
 In a file called for example ```definitions.prolog```, the user should first declare the input phenomena.
 As in the included sample this can be done using ```input_phenomenon/2``` as shown below:
 ```prolog
 input_phenomenon(drop(_Person,_Object),event).
 input_phenomenon(pickup(_Person,_Object),event).